 Understanding Notaries Public

 Notaries public serve as essential officials in the US by verifying identities and ensuring the validity of signed documents.
-They perform a range of duties that vary slightly based on jurisdiction, but their core responsibilities remain consistent.
+Their duties vary slightly based on jurisdiction, but their core responsibilities remain consistent.
 By providing their seal and signature, notaries confirm that signers understand the documents they’re executing and that the signatures are genuine.

 Notarial acts include acknowledgments and jurats, which involve formal declarations made before a notary.
 For an acknowledgment, the signer needs to attest that a signature is their own.
 Jurats require a signer to swear or affirm the truthfulness of a document’s content.
 Both acts carry legal significance and help prevent document fraud.